MicrosoftDocs/azure-docs/articles/babylon/catalog-lineage-user-guide.md

 ## Column-level lineage

-Azure Babylon supports column-level lineage for the ADF Copy and ADF Data Flow activities.
+Azure Purview supports column-level lineage for the ADF Copy and ADF Data Flow activities.
 To see column-level lineage, go to the **Lineage** tab of the current asset in the catalog and follow these steps:

 1. Select the current data asset node to expand it, and then select **View columns**.